Make sure open source software won't hurt your business

 - What happens if you sign a contract which says there is no OSS is allowed, but there is OSS in the product delivered?

-Sometimes you cannot work out the answer without looking through Git Repos, looking through the code in production and the open source code itself in the form it was distributed.
+Sometimes you cannot work out the answer without looking through Git Repositories, to go through the code in production and the open source code itself in the form it was distributed.
 Then you need to know what to look for.

 Exposure to Business Risk

 As a supplier of software or software-as-a-service products, get it wrong and your business faces a breach of contract claim from the customer, and perhaps worse (in some cases) the reputational damage arising from criticism of the open source community.